-- Advise industry investment for continuous improvement in areas most important to our customers and stakeholders
+- Advise industry investment for continual improvement in areas most important to customers and stakeholders

-- Foster constructive relationships with stakeholders to work collaboratively on continuous improvement
+- Foster constructive relationships with stakeholders to work collaboratively on improvement

-- Establish or endorse measure systems at an individual business level
+- Establish or endorse measurement systems at an individual business level

 - Provide an accreditation or certification system